 How to educate a gifted child

 The term gifted child is often seen as describing a child who is seen as academically able.
-Their cognitive development will happen at a much faster rate than others and this development will often be much faster than their physical, emotional and social development.
+Their cognitive development will happen at a much faster rate than others, and this development will often be much quicker than their physical, emotional and social development.

-This may seem like it should be something that is straightforward, but in actual honesty, having a child who is gifted isn’t always as easy as it may seem.
+This may seem like it should be straightforward, but in actual honesty, having a gifted child isn’t always as easy as it may seem.
 So, to help you to be able to help them to achieve the best that they can, we have put together our guide on how to educate a gifted child.

 How to tell if your child is gifted

 Every single child is different, and the idea of a gifted child can vary from child to child.
 However, there are certain things that you, as a parent, or a school, can look out for as a sign that a child may be gifted.

 - They may have been a toddler who was easily bored and frustrated at their early years setting

 - They will have talked early and had a much broader vocabulary than their peers

 - They will have a tendency to ask insightful and perceptive questions

 - Their memory is of a high standard

 - They are curious about the world around them